-Note: Labels P1, P2, P6, P7 and P10 in the right hand margin identify amounts to be used in your calculations for your Business and professional items schedule.
+NOTE: Labels P1, P2, P6, P7 and P10 in the right hand margin identify amounts to be used in your calculations for your 2004 Business and professional items schedule for individuals

-Livestock account Selected value for natural increase Section 1 Sheep Cattle \$ Pigs Other Type: livestock TOTALS \$ \$ Number Value \$ Number Value \$ Numbe r Value \$ Number Value \$ Value \$ ł Gross sales Killed for rations or exchanged for other goods or services - + Stock on hand 30 June 2003 at cost/replacement/market/other value (Strike out what does not apply.)
-P Losses by death Total of section 1 Total numbers should agree with total numbers in section 2 Section 2 Stock on hand 1 July 2002 at cost/ replacement/market/other value (Strike out what does not apply.) + P Purchases-at cost Natural increase - selected value to be shown above Total of section 2 Total numbers should agree with total numbers in section 1 Gross profit or loss 1 Deduct total value of section 2 from total value of section 1 P roduce account For produce other that For produce other than wool or wheat, write the nature of the produce here Wool \$ Wheat \$ Other produce \$ TOTALS Gross sales-include the sale of skins and hides under Other produce P Value of produce exchanged for other goods or services or taken from business for private use or for use by employees P Value of produce on hand at 30 June 2003-include the value of skins and hides under 0ther produce P Subtotal Less value of produce on hand at 1 July 2002 P Gross profit or loss P ther primary production ir ncome 1 L \$ TOTAL 1 Net profit from share-farming-keep details (a) Other primary production , Bounties, subsidies, drought relief grants etc. (b) income Income from-for example, pearling, fishing and forest operations, including value of produce from such operations exchanged for other goods or services, or taken from business for private use or for use by employees (c) Add (a) to (e) 1 🛧 1
+LIVESTOCK ACCOUNT Sheep Cattle Pigs Other livestock Type: TOTALS Selected value for natural increase Section 1 Number Value \$ Number Value \$ Number Value \$ Number Value \$ Value \$ Gross sales Killed for rations or exchanged for other goods or services - Stock on hand 30 June 2004 at cost/replacement/market/other value (Strike out what does not apply) P1 Losses by death Total of section 1 Total numbers should agree with total numbers in section 2 Section 2 Stock on hand 1 July 2003 at cost/replacement/market/other value (Strike out what does not apply) P2 Purchases - at cost Natural increase - selected value to be shown above Total of section 2 Total numbers should agree with total numbers in section 1 Gross profit or loss Deduct total value of section 2 from total value of section 1 РЗ PRODUCE ACCOUNT 1 For produce other than wool or wheat, write the nature of the produce here Wool \$ Wheat \$ Other produce \$ TOTALS Gross sales - include the sale of skins and hides under Other produce P4 Value of produce exchanged for other goods or services or taken from business for private P5 use or for use by employees Value of produce on hand at 30 June 2004 - include the value of skins and hides under P6 Other produce Subtotal Less value of produce on hand at 1 July 2003 P7 Gross profit or loss P8 OTHER PRIMARY PRODU ICTION I NCOME J Net profit from share-farming - keep details (a \$ TOTAL Other Pountion subsidion drough relief grants etc. primary Bounties, subsidies, drough relief grants etc. (b) Income from - for example, pearling, fishing and forest operations, including value of produce from such operations exchanged for other goods or services, or taken from business for private use or for use by employees (c) production income Insurance amounts received for loss of livestock, produce or profits (d) Add (a) to (e) Income from discounts, rebates, sundry credits and bad debts recovered (e P9 CDOSS INCOME OR LOSS EDOM RRIMARY PROPILCTION and items R2 R9 and R0 ı Io1